Peale Museum: History

+Peale's Baltimore Museum

-In 1814, artist Rembrandt Peale established The Peale Museum at 225 North Holliday Street between East Saratoga and East Lexington streets in Baltimore.
-Rembrandt was the second son of artist and museum founder Charles Willson Peale.
-Rembrandt Peale's museum was dubbed as "Peale's Baltimore Museum and Gallery of Fine Arts" and featured portraits of famous Americans, including some by its founder, as well as the complete skeleton of a prehistoric mastodon exhumed by Charles Willson Peale in 1801.
+In 1814, artist Rembrandt Peale established "Peale's Baltimore Museum and Gallery of Fine Arts" at 225 North Holliday Street between East Saratoga and East Lexington streets in Baltimore.
+Rembrandt was the second son of Charles Willson Peale, the artist and founder of Peale's Philadelphia Museum.
+The museum occupied the first building in the Western Hemisphere to be designed and built specifically as a museum.
+It was designed by architect Robert Cary Long, Sr. Rembrandt Peale's museum featured portraits of famous Americans, including some by its founder, as well as the complete skeleton of a prehistoric mastodon exhumed by Charles Willson Peale in 1801.
 During the Battle of Baltimore a month after opening, Rembrandt Peale, his wife, and seven children spent the night in the museum hoping that the British military would think the museum was their home and spare the building.

 The fame of Peale's museum was such that it was occasionally described as simply the "Baltimore Museum."
 Rembrandt's brother, Rubens Peale, managed the museum until 1829.

 Extensive reviews by John Neal of the museum's annual exhibitions in 1822 and 1823 are some of the earliest published works of American art criticism.

-The Peale Museum was the first building in Baltimore to have gas lighting.
+The museum was the first building in Baltimore to have gas lighting.